charleso/git-training/pull.md

-Note that we're updating different files at this point, otherwise we would run in to merge conflicts, which is not something we want to tackle here.
+Note that we're updating different files at this point, otherwise we would run in to merge conflicts, which is not something we want to tackle here and now.

-So how do we
+So how do we bring down the changes from the "remote" (ie. "test") repository to the "local" repository?

 Pull